sports

 • Players Involved:

-• Mets Receive: LHP Gregory Soto
+• Mets receive: LHP Gregory Soto

 • Soto’s Performance:

-• 27.5% strikeout rate
+• 3.96 ERA, 27.5% strikeout rate in 2025

 Multiple Perspectives